Sunday, 25 June 2023

 For ELRS receivers check Receiver RX is connected to UART TX and Receiver TX is connected to UART RX

-Check the correct Serial Receiver Provider is selected in the Receiver page - CRSF for ELRS and TBS, or SBUS for FrSKY
+Check the correct Serial Receiver Provider is selected in the Receiver page - CRSF for ELRS and TBS, SBUS for FrSKY, iBUS or SBUS for FlySKY.

 If a control surface moves in the wrong direction when you move the sticks -